marebits/marebits-locker/README.md

 This should work for all tokens that implement either the [ERC20](https://eips.ethereum.org/EIPS/eip-20), [ERC721](https://eips.ethereum.org/EIPS/eip-721), or [ERC1155](https://eips.ethereum.org/EIPS/eip-1155) interfaces, including [ERC777](https://eips.ethereum.org/EIPS/eip-777).

+In order to use the Mare Bits Locker, your wallet must have a $MARE balance greater than zero.

 ## Deployment
 Here are the deployed contract addresses: